 - Chill the cookie dough.
 Cover and chill the dough in the refrigerator for at least 2 hours.

 - Roll the cookie dough into balls.
 Use 1.5 Tablespoons of dough per cookie.
+I like using this medium cookie scoop.

 - Bake.
 Place each cookie 3 inches apart and bake until the sides are lightly browned.
 The center will still look soft.